haskell-effectful/effectful/README.md

 - If an advanced effect with non-linear control flow is needed, you can always stick a transformer that implements it on top of `Eff` in a local context.

-In conclusion, `effective` aims to reduce duplication and bring back performance to "boring" transformer stacks, most of which are a dozen of newtype'd `StateT` or `ReaderT` transformers, each with a few associated operations (usually tied to a type class), not to replace monad transformers altogether.
+In conclusion, `effectful` aims to reduce duplication and bring back performance to "boring" transformer stacks, most of which are a dozen of newtype'd `StateT` or `ReaderT` transformers, each with a few associated operations (usually tied to a type class), not to replace monad transformers altogether.